nguyensjsu/sp22-202-the-architects/README.md

 ## Key Design Features

 1. Factory Pattern

   The factory pattern is utilized in the course of the creation of Card objects, as it significantly simplifies the process of Card creation.
 The diagram is presented here.

+As the diagram indicates, this Factory pattern follows the basic plan set out by the Gang of Four.